seedhartha/reone/README.md

 The project is in the early stages of development: resource management, rendering, audio, GUI and scripting subsystems are already implemented, and game mechanics are actively being worked on.
 See project [gallery](https://github.com/seedhartha/reone/wiki/Gallery) and [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap) in the Wiki.

+## Contributing

+reone is open to potential contributors.
+Contact me at <vkremianskii@gmail.com> if you're interested in taking a particular task from the [roadmap](https://github.com/seedhartha/reone/wiki/Roadmap).
+For an overview of the project architecture and other developer resources, visit the [development](https://github.com/seedhartha/reone/wiki/Development) page in the Wiki.

 ## Installation

 Those wishing to test reone, can either download a prebuilt executable from the [releases](https://github.com/seedhartha/reone/releases) page, or build it from source.
 Building it requires a modern C++ compiler and a set of free and open source libraries.
 See detailed instructions for your operating system [here](https://github.com/seedhartha/reone/wiki/Installation).